subquery/documentation/contributing.md

 - Explain which behavior you expected to see instead and why.
 - Include screenshots if possible.

+If it is a security issue, please review our documentation on [Vulnerability Reporting](https://academy.subquery.network/miscellaneous/vulnerability-reporting.html)

 ### Submitting Pull Requests

-In general, we follow the "fork-and-pull" Git workflow
+In general, we follow the "fork-and-pull" Git workflow:

-- Fork the repository to your own Github account
+- Fork the repository to your own Github account.
-- Clone the project to your machine
+- Clone the project to your machine.
-- Create a branch locally with a succinct but descriptive name
+- Create a branch locally with a succinct but descriptive name.
-- Commit changes to the branch
+- Commit changes to the branch.
-- Following any formatting and testing guidelines specific to this repo
+- Following any formatting and testing guidelines specific to this repo.
-- Push changes to your fork
+- Push changes to your fork.
-- Open a PR in our repository
+- Open a PR in our repository.

-### Publishing to Github Releases

-In order to publish to github release, there are prerequisites:

-- Firstly in the merged commit the phrase `[release]` must be present
-- Next, you must add a description of the release in the respective package's `CHANGELOG.md`
-- There must be some difference in the package compared with main
-- Lastly, the version must be in a format of x.y.z without '-'

-When a pull request to main has been accepted the workflow will try to create releases for each package where possible.

 ## Coding Conventions

 ### Git Commit Messages

-- Use the present tense ("Add feature" not "Added feature")
+- Use the present tense ("Add feature" not "Added feature").
-- Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
+- Use the imperative mood ("Move cursor to..." not "Moves cursor to...").
-- Limit the first line to 72 characters or less
+- Limit the first line to 72 characters or less.

 ### JavaScript Styleguide

-- All JavaScript code is linted with Prettier and ESLint
+- All JavaScript code is linted with Prettier and ESLint.